 Bottom Line has many connections to colleges throughout New England that waive the fee for Bottom Line participants, so depending on which schools you apply to, you may not have to pay the college application fees.

 You will learn how to identify opportunities, request applications, and apply for scholarships.
 You also have access to Bottom Line's Scholarship Guide and numerous other scholarship resources.

-Your counselor will help you get ready early for the overwhelming financial aid process.
-We will help you gather the correct tax forms, register for a Federal Personal Identification Number, create a financial aid timeline, register for the CSS Profile if necessary, and identify which colleges on their list require special financial aid forms.
+Your advisor will help you get ready early for the overwhelming financial aid process.
+We will help you gather the correct tax forms, register for a Federal Student Aid ID, create a financial aid timeline, register for the CSS Profile if necessary, and identify which colleges on your list require special financial aid forms.

 Bottom Line helps you complete the Free Application for Federal Student Aid (FAFSA) prior to school deadlines.
 Completing this application early and accurately is the key to getting financial aid from the government for college.

 If necessary, we will help you complete a private school financial aid application called the CSS Profile.
 While this application is only required by small percentage of schools, it is complicated and can be confusing.

 Our staff ensures that you complete necessary school-specific financial aid forms.
 Bottom Line knows which schools require additional forms and helps students complete them in a timely manner.

 Bottom Line helps you deal with the paperwork that financial aid offices require before distributing financial resources.
 We will help you update tax information, complete verification forms, write appeal letters, and complete all necessary paperwork to ensure that you will qualify for as much financial assistance as possible.

 Once you get accepted to colleges, your advisor will review, explain, and compare financial aid packages from your schools.
 This process helps you understand which schools are most affordable.